dimdung80/jenkins-pipeline/README.md

 ========
 If you are running playbook from your CM server or your Local workstation for Wordpress with Nginx/http .
 1. Running from your Local Workstation:
+2. Running from Jenkins Server
+3. Running from Ansibler Tower
 ```
 dimdung@devopsvdi wordpress]$ cat hosts
 [ansible]